 11. Enemy (2013)

-Another Jake Gyllenhaal movie on the list must give you an idea of how good he is, not just in inhabiting whatever role comes his way, but also in making intelligent choices about the ones that serve his exceptional talents the best.
+Another Jake Gyllenhaal movie on the list must give you an idea of how good he is, not just in inhabiting whatever role comes his way but also in making intelligent choices about the ones that serve his exceptional talents the best.
 This is the first feature on the list directed by Dennis Villeneuve, who is a master filmmaker in his own right.
-‘Enemy’ is loosely based on the novel “The Double”, and follows the story of a high-school teacher who discovers his doppelganger, a struggling actor.
-This challenging exploration of the subconscious dwells deeply in themes of spiders and webs, that symbolise the predicament the protagonist finds himself in.
+‘Enemy’ is loosely based on the novel “The Double” and follows the story of a high-school teacher who discovers his doppelganger, a struggling actor.
+This challenging exploration of the subconscious dwells deeply in themes of spiders and webs that symbolize the predicament the protagonist finds himself in.
 The film has one of the most confusing plots, with the end having multiple interpretations by fans and critics alike.
 The director and actors have given several hints as to the fundamentals of the film.
 “It is about a man who is married, his wife is pregnant and he’s having an affair.
 He has to figure himself out before he can commit to life as an adult.”
-The film is a reflection of the opening caption which reads: “Chaos is order yet undeciphered.”
+The film is a reflection of the opening caption, which reads: “Chaos is order yet undeciphered.”

 Read More: Saddest Movie Deaths of All Time